-Usually the BTE hearing aid itself doesn't require much cleaning.
+Usually the BTE hearing aid itself doesn't require much cleaning but keep hair spray out of it and wipe debris off it with a dry cloth.

 RIC hearing aids are a hybrid between a BTE and ITE.
 They will have a receiver located in the earmold or in a plastic dome earpiece.
 You can brush and clean the dome like you would an ITE aid.
 If the dome plugs with wax it will usually come off of the receiver and you can run a plastic line through to clear the wax.
 Since the domes are plastic, they harden over time and need replaced occasionally.